-3.3 Attack Characterization
+D. Attack Characterization

 In order to judge the efficacy of any countermeasure against targeted SMS attacks, it is necessary to fully characterize such an event.
 We seek to understand the observed conditions and the subtle interplay of network components given a wide range of inputs.
-To achieve these ends, we have developed a detailed GSM simulator.
-The design considerations and verification of its accuracy are discussed in the Appendix.
+We use the simulator described in the previous subsection and the parameters in Table II to understand such attacks.